 A few month ago, mystran published on KVR a small SPICE simulator for real-time processing.
 I liked the idea, the drawback being that the code is generic and not tailored like a static version of the optimizer.
 So I wondered if it was doable.
 But for this, I have to start from the basics and build from there.
 So let’s go.

-I’m happy to announce the update of ATK Colored Expander based on the Audio Toolkit and JUCE.
-They are available on Windows (AVX compatible processors) and OS X (min.
+I’m happy to announce the update of ATK Side-Chain Compressor based on the Audio Toolkit and JUCE.
+It is available on Windows (AVX compatible processors) and OS X (min.
 10.9, SSE4.2) in different formats.

 This plugin requires the universal runtime on Windows, which is automatically deployed with Windows update (see tis discussion on the JUCE forum).
 If you don’t have it installed, please check Microsoft website.

 I work on a day-to-day basis on a big project that has many developers with different C++ level.
 Scott Meyers wrote a wonderful book on modern C++ (that I still need to review one day, especially since there is a new Effective Modern C++), but it is not for beginners.
 So I’m looking for that rare book with modern C++ and an explanation of good practices.

 After the book on LLVM core libraries, I want to have a look at the cookbook.